tanepiper/obsidian-garden/👩‍🌾 Your Knowledge Garden.md

 ## 🧠 Creating a second brain

-Using [[📇 Terms/🪨 Obsidian/Obsidian|Obsidian]] and this guide you can use it to create your own system - either by extending, or creating your own from scratch.
+Using [[📇 Terms/🪨 Obsidian/🪨 Obsidian|Obsidian]] and this guide you can use it to create your own system - either by extending, or creating your own from scratch.

 By extending Obsidian with [[👩‍🌾 Gardening Tips/🪨 Obsidian/🔌 Plugins & 🌈 Theme|🔌 Plugins and a 🌈 Theme]] we can start to build with more functionality for creating and querying the underlying data.